suminb/interview-questions/README.md

 head comfortably.
 It may be acceptable to write some fuzzy code that partially works then gradually improve by running the code with a compiler or an interpreter in a real work environment.
 But that is not how things work at a job interview.
-Try to write code at the entirety, improve the code if possible, simulate all possible edge cases, fix any bug you found.
+For this reason, writing code on an actual whiteboard or a piece of paper is the best way to prepare yourself for tech interviews.
+If you still insist typing code on your favorite editor, at least try to write code at the entirety, improve the code if possible, simulate all possible edge cases, fix any bug you found.
 When you think all is good, run your code to see if your code really works.

+Last but not least, pracice working under tight time constraint.
+Depending on the format of your interview and the level of complexity of the problem, you will be given 10-45 minutes per each problem.
+It is highly unlikely that you will encounter anything super complicated, but problems can be quite challenging under time constraint.

 ## Time Limits